In the current market is it more affordable to buy an existing home than it is to purchase new or custom construction?

 Sample View from a New Home with 110 foot Setback

-The fewer number of buyers currently interested in custom construction has not had an impact on the general contractors and related service providers; they are all very busy.
-Many are working on remodels and there are always people that are willing to pay for getting the exact home that they want for their lives.
-For many others, they are still able to find existing homes that meet their criteria at great prices.
+The increase in the number of buyers currently interested in custom construction has had an impact on the general contractors and related service providers; they are all very busy and many have 1-3 year wait lists.
+Many are working on remodels as the buyers were able to find an existing home that met their criteria.
+Further, there are always people that are willing to pay for getting the exact home built that they want for their lives.

 Merri Ann Simonson